 However, if your baby is waking 2.5 hours every night, I’ve got great news: your baby can sleep more.
 We just need to figure out how.

-I go over several more reasons why your baby won’t sleep in my previous post, but I do believe there are several factors related to breastfeeding that can make it more difficult to get a breastfed baby to sleep through the night.
+I actually go over several reasons why any baby may have trouble sleeping in this post, but I do believe there are several factors that can make it more difficult to get a breastfed baby to sleep through the night.

 - She’s not getting enough calories during the day.
-This was a big one for us.
 Just when my daughter started sleeping through the night, she began waking up again.
 That was the first clue that my milk supply had plummeted.
 Or, even without a supply dip, your baby could be going through a growth spurt.
 Another huge contributor to not getting enough calories during the day is letting your baby nurse to sleep.
 This also increases the likelihood of snack feedings.

 - Room sharing.
+Many breastfeeding mommies loooove to room share.
+Studies show that room sharing can reduce the risk of SIDS and increase your supply.
 I room shared for the first 6 months of my daughter’s life.
-Studies show that room sharing can reduce the risk of SIDS and increase your supply.
 Having said all that, room sharing can increase night time wakings.

 - Other factors: tongue tie (tends to affect breastfed babies more), reflux, and hindmilk/foremilk imbalance.